kubealex/sso-lab/README.md

-# Satellite Demo env installer
+# Red Hat SSO Demo env installer

 This is a simple demo environment provisioner for SSO to install.
 It creates: